-Randolph Rose Collection is proud to place our collection of bronze art, sculpture and statuary with the National Orphan Train Complex in Concordia, Kansas.
+Randolph Rose Collection is proud to place our collection of bronze statues and bronze fountains with the National Orphan Train Complex in Concordia, Kansas.

 Between 1854 - 1929 an estimated 250,000 orphaned, homeless and abandoned children from New York City and large East Coast cities were placed out in families in rural communities across the United States.